keu/docs/learn/airflow-scaling-workers.md

 - `scheduler_heartbeat_sec`: Defines how often the scheduler should run (in seconds) to trigger new tasks.
 The default value is 5 seconds.

 - `max_dagruns_to_create_per_loop`: The maximum number of DAGs to create DAG runs for per scheduler loop.
 Decrease the value to free resources for scheduling tasks.
-The default value is 10 seconds.
+The default value is 10.

 - `max_tis_per_query`: Changes the batch size of queries to the metastore in the main scheduling loop.
 A higher value allows more `tis` to be processed per query, but your query may become too complex and cause performance issues.
 The default value is 512 queries.